How many hours do you spend managing emails each week? It's likely more than just a few.

 14. Create email templates for default replies

 If you receive lots of emails that require the same message, you could create a set of email templates for similar responses.
-Create several categories based on the types of replies you send, and then you can tailor them accordingly for different replies.
+Create several categories based on the types of replies you send, and study promotional email examples for inspiration, then tailor them accordingly for different replies.

-This will save you plenty of time from repeatedly writing the same message from scratch.
-You could even create canned responses where you state your hours of availability and when you’ll reply to emails.
+This will save you a lot of time from having to write the same message from scratch repeatedly.
+You can even create canned responses that state your hours of availability and when you’ll reply to emails.

-This technique also works even if you hold a senior leadership position with lots of responsibility.
-Just add an auto-responder, including the hours you’ll respond to their email.
-If someone has an urgent inquiry, then they can call you on the number you provide.
+This technique also works even if you hold a senior leadership position with significant responsibilities.
+Add an auto-responder, including the hours during which you’ll respond to their emails.
+If someone has an urgent inquiry, then they can call you at the number you provide.
+You can also add your email footer or HTML email signature to these templates, making it easy to share contact info or a digital business card with every reply.
+This is especially helpful for senior leaders who need to communicate efficiently.

 15. Unsubscribe from newsletters you don’t read

-Take care with what you sign up for.
-Promotional emails and newsletters can quickly clog up your inbox.
-It’s easy to subscribe to multiple newsletters or to tick yes to receive promotional emails accidentally.
-Before you know it, your inbox is overflowing with emails you’re never going to read.
+Be careful about what you sign up for.
+Promotional emails and newsletters can quickly fill your inbox.
+It’s easy to subscribe to several newsletters or accidentally check yes to receive promotional emails.
+Before you know it, your inbox overflows with emails you’re never going to read.

 Only subscribe to those emails that you’re actually interested in reading.
 If you’re always deleting or archiving certain emails, it’s time to unsubscribe from them.